-SETBACK (Occ and UnOcc) =
+SETBACK (Occ and UnOcc)

 To provide greater energy savings, the control has a setback feature.
 With setback, the supply water temperature in the system is reduced when the building is unoccupied.
 By reducing the supply water temperature, the air temperature in the space may be reduced even when thermostat(s) are not turned down.
+Any time the UnO Sw (18) and the Com (17) are shorted together, the control operates in the unoccupied mode.